TheDeveloper/warlock/README.md

 warlock
 =======

-Battle-hardened distributed locking using redis.
+Battle-hardened distributed locking using redis with relocking.

 ## Requirements